Unlock this content with a Rosendale Online subscription.

 Easy

-All it takes to create a restaurant-quality steak at home is simple seasoning and a bit of technique.
-The secret to a perfect steak?
-Let the meat come to room temperature before searing it in a smoking-hot cast iron skillet.
+All it takes to create a restaurant-quality steak at homeis simple seasoning and a bit of technique.
+The secret to a perfect steak isallowing it to come to room temperature before searing in a smoking-hot pan.
+Apeppery all-purpose rub enhances the richness of the beef, while blisteredcherry tomatoes add a burst of umami and subtle sweetness for balance.

 For flavor, we use our peppery Old School All-Purpose Rub to complement the richness of the beef; all of our premium seasoning blends are available for purchase on Amazon.
 Topping the steak with blistered cherry tomatoes adds a burst of umami and a subtle sweetness that balances every bite.